 Many trips to Rome and two children later, these are my top tips about visiting Rome with baby, put together mixing insider knowledge and visitor’s doubts.

-Best time to visit Rome with baby: when to go
+Best time to visit Rome with baby or toddlers: when to go

 Winter in Rome